2017 Quaker State 400: Final stage

 Martin Truex Jr. swept all three stages and won the race.

 Four laps after the Lap 167 restart, Truex took back the lead and set sail from the field.
 Aside from the five laps Dale Earnhardt Jr. spent in the lead during a cycle of green flag stops, Truex had the race in check, with as much as a 16-second lead over the second-place car.
 Kurt Busch's engine gave up on the frontstretch and that brought out caution #7 with two laps to go, forcing an overtime finish.
 Truex opted to stay out, while Kyle Busch, Larson and the other five drivers on the lead lap hit pit road.
 The final restart had Truex restart on the outside line, with Busch to his inside with 2 fresh left side tires.

 Overtime

 Larson with 4 fresh tires gave a shove to Truex coming to the green, giving him the lead going into Turn 1.
-Coming to the white flag, Darrell Wallace Jr. drove Matt Kenseth up out of the racing groove, which got loose and spun out in front of Daniel Suárez, triggering a four-car wreck in Turn 4 that ended the race under caution.
+Coming to the white flag, Bubba Wallace drove Matt Kenseth up out of the racing groove, which got loose and spun out in front of Daniel Suárez, triggering a four-car wreck in Turn 4 that ended the race under caution.
 It rendered victory unto Truex.